zikriyeurkmezcengiz/ai-agents-for-beginners/README.md

 For more information on running the code for this course, go to the [Course Setup](./00-course-setup/README.md).

-Don't forget to [star (🌟) this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars?WT.mc_id=academic-105485-koreyst) to find it easier later.
+Don't forget to [star (🌟) this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars?WT.mc_id=academic-105485-koreyst) and [fork this repo](https://github.com/microsoft/ai-agents-for-beginners/fork) to run the code.

 ## 🙏 Want to help?